skybber/czsky/README.md

 ```

 For Windows users having issues with binding to a redis port locally, refer to [this issue](https://github.com/hack4impact/flask-base/issues/132).

-## Formatting code

-Before you submit changes to flask-base, you may want to autoformat your code with `python manage.py format`.

 ## License
 [MIT License](LICENSE.md)